 Struct thingbuf::mpsc::blocking::StaticChannel

-source · pub struct StaticChannel<T, const CAPACITY: usize, R = DefaultRecycle> { /* private fields */ }
+source · pub struct StaticChannel<T, const CAPACITY: usize, R = DefaultRecycle> { /* private fields */ }std and static only.Expand description

 A statically-allocated, blocking bounded MPSC channel.